 -Although the film’s director is credited as Franco de Steffanino, it was really directed by William Kennedy, Steve Bono, Frank Avianca and Richard E. Brooks.

--The first victim was Joe Spinell’s then girlfriend.
+-The first victim was played by Joe Spinell’s current girlfriend at the time.